Skip to Content

 Instructions

-• In a large bowl, whisk together flour, baking powder, sugar, and salt.
+• In a medium bowl, whisk together 3 cups all-purpose flour, 2 Tbsp baking powder, ½ cup granulated sugar, and ½ tsp salt.

-• In a small bowl, beat the two eggs with a fork.
-Stir in milk, and cooking oil.
+• In a separate large bowl, beat the two eggs with a fork.
+Then stir in 2½ cups milk, and ½ cup vegetable oil.

-• Pour wet ingredients into dry ingredients and mix.
-The batter will be thick.
+• Pour the dry ingredients into the wet ingredients bowl and mix together.
+The batter will be thick and a bit lumpy.

 • Let cool and slice into serving sizes with a knife.
-Serve immediately or store in a an airtight container in the fridge or freezer for later.
+Serve with butter and drizzled maple syrup.

 Recipe Notes: